 Before I continue, I want to first declare that this is a hypothetical scenario and that I did not actually exploit this on the internet.
 (I do not want my reader to think I am click-baiting)

-They could be making money literally anywhere in the world and have the ability generate true passive income even when they are asleep.
+They could be making money literally anywhere in the world and have the ability to generate truly passive income even when they are asleep.

-Anyway, one of the more important take away is that Facebook have this little snipplet of script call Facebook pixel.
+Anyway, one of the more important take-ups aways is that Facebook has this little snippet of the script called a Facebook pixel.

 Think about it as Google Analytics but for Facebook.

 It allows an online business to retarget using Facebook ads.

 After inserting Facebook pixel, marketers usually have 2 phases.